Definition

 A disk image is a byte-by-byte, sector-by-sector copy of the content on the original source drive.
 These images provide a single reference of a machine configured for an organization's computing environment.

-Photo of various types of storage media, including a hard drive, compact discs and a USB flash drive.
+Photo showing types of storage media such as compact discs and a hard disk drive.

 Disk images are made of the contents of various types of computer storage media.